DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/simulatedData/README.md

 ### Purpose
 This wdl takes in ref panel vcfs and creates bref files, interval lists, and bed files from those vcfs.
-The vcf input is expected to be in order by chromosome
+The vcfs input is expected to be in order by chromosome

 #### Inputs